Gxelol/web_project_4_ptbr/README.md

   Update: Now the landing page has forms validation, delete button and like button.
 I used Javascript to perform all the validation, try adding something without the url or just type a letter to see how it works.

-  Update 0.2: Change to classes, Card and FormValidator, for more maintainability, reusability and scalability.
+  Update 2.0: Change to classes, Card and FormValidator, for more maintainability, reusability and scalability.

+  Update 3.0: Create section, user and popup classes.
+Now, it's easier to reuse and understand the code, besides, it is a cleaner and more organized code.
+Was added webpack and babel plugin for packing and preprocessing.

 **Figma**